skupperproject/refdog/input/commands.md

 ### skupper token

-Display help for token commands.
-Currently there is just one.
+Display help for token commands and exit.
+Currently there is only one token command.

 ### skupper token create